 Cannon Beach is located along the northern Oregon coast, just under an hour and a half from Portland or about four hours from Seattle.

 If you plan on flying in, I’d recommend coming into Portland, so you have less of a drive and, if you have time, you can explore the charming neighborhoods of city (seriously, there’s so much good beer and doughnuts in Portland!).
 Since it has a pretty small airport, airfare can be a bit steep; to snag the best airfare, I swear by Skyscanner (you can set flight alerts, compare rates, and even occasionally score some pretty great flight and hotel deals).

 It’s relatively easy to get from Portland to Cannon Beach via public transit (even with a route that requires no transfers and takes a little over two hours!), but I’d still strongly recommend renting a car instead.
-The Oregon coast is full of cute little towns and beautiful, tucked-away state parks and having a car will enable you to explore it all!
+The coastline is full of cute little towns and beautiful, tucked-away state parks and is perfect for an Oregon road trip!